On this page

 - a tax-free lump sum in respect of pain and suffering (always included in an AFCS award) and

 - a tax-free Guaranteed Income Payment (GIP).
-You (or a surviving partner/child, following your death) may get this if your injury or ill health makes it harder for you to find work outside of the armed forces.
-It is paid monthly for life.18
+You may get this if your injury or ill health makes it harder for you to find work outside of the armed forces.
+It is paid monthly for life.17

 It is not necessary for you to have left the armed forces for you to get an award.